Activist investor Starboard says it has 9.3% stake in software firm Commvault

 Commvault’s stock has dropped 14% since January, holding up better than many other companies that have seen their shares battered by panic selling sparked by fears over the spreading coronavirus.
 In the last five days, the stock price surged nearly 25%.

-Starboard is best known for having replaced the entire board at Darden Restaurants Inc, the parent of Olive Garden, six years ago.
+Starboard is best know for having replaced the entire board at Darden Restaurants Inc, the parent of Olive Garden, six years ago.
+Starboard often asks for and receives more board seats than other activist investors, bankers have said.

 Last week, Starboard and cloud content management and file sharing service Box Inc reached an agreement to put three independent directors on the board.
 Starboard owns a 7.5% in Box.